EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

-However, for simple filters it's more convenient to use the `dql_filter` option, which defines the conditions passed to the `WHERE` clause of the Doctrine query. the only restriction is that you must use the `entity` name to refer to the current entity.
+However, for simple filters it's more convenient to use the `dql_filter` option, which defines the conditions passed to the `WHERE` clause of the Doctrine query.
+The only restriction is that you must use the `entity` name to refer to the current entity.

-The following example manages the same `User` entity but filters each of them to differentiate the type of users:
+The following example manages the same `User` entity in two different ways using a basic filter to differentiate each type of user:

 ```yaml
 easy_admin: